 Subdivision 3 — Powers of inspectors in relation to the conduct of inspections

-Heading inserted by No. 13 of 2005 s.
+[Heading inserted by No. 13 of 2005 s.
 32.]

 48. Powers of entry and search — places at which pipeline operations are carried on

 (1) An inspector may, for the purposes of an inspection, at any reasonable time during the day or night —